-In this section, we construct the algebra of Toeplitz operators associated with the renormalized Bochner-Laplacian on the symplectic manifold $X$.
+In this section, we construct the algebra of Toeplitz operators associated with the renormalized Bochner Laplacian on the symplectic manifold $X$.
 The proofs of the results of this section are obtained by a word for word repetition of the arguments of the paper \cite{ma-ma08a}.
-So we just give basic definitions and statements of the main results.
-As mentioned in Introduction, the algebra of Toeplitz operators associated with the renormalized Bochner-Laplacian was also constructed in \cite{ioos-lu-ma-ma}.
+So we only give basic definitions and statements of the main results.
+As mentioned in the Introduction, the algebra of Toeplitz operators associated with the renormalized Bochner Laplacian was also constructed in \cite{ioos-lu-ma-ma}.

-\begin{defn} A Toeplitz operator is a sequence $\{T_p\}=\{T_p\}_{p\in \mathbb N}$ of bounded linear operators $T_p : L^2(X,L^p\otimes E)\to L^2(X,L^p\otimes E)$, satisfying the following conditions: \begin{description} \item[(i)] For any $p\in \mathbb N$, we have
+\begin{defn} A Toeplitz operator is a sequence $\{T_p\}=\{T_p\}_{p\in \mathbb N}$ of bounded linear operators $T_p : L^2(X,L^p\otimes E)\to L^2(X,L^p\otimes E)$, satisfying the following conditions. \begin{description} \item[(i)] For any $p\in \mathbb N$, we have

 \item[(ii)] There exists a sequence $g_l\in C^\infty(X,\operatorname{End}(E))$ such that

 i.e. for any natural $k$ there exists $C_k>0$ such that

 \end{description} \end{defn}